abdialidrus/Flutter-Starter-Kit/README.md

 - 💾 **Hive Storage** - Local storage with type adapters
 - 📰 **News Example** - Complete feature with pagination, bookmarks, tests

+## 🎯 What Does This Template Do?

+This is an **architecture overlay template** that applies MVVM patterns to your Flutter project:

+**What it DOES:**
+- ✅ Generates MVVM architecture files (core, domain, data, presentation)
+- ✅ Sets up dependency injection with GetIt
+- ✅ Adds Result pattern for type-safe error handling
+- ✅ Includes Command pattern for async operations
+- ✅ Configures required packages in pubspec.yaml
+- ✅ Creates test structure and examples

+**What it DOESN'T do:**
+- ❌ Create Flutter project (use `flutter create` first)
+- ❌ Modify Android/iOS native folders
+- ❌ Change platform configurations

+**Think of it as**: Installing an architecture framework into your Flutter project.

 ## 🎯 Why This Template?

 **Flexible:** Not opinionated - choose only what you need